andrewKOwong/boardgames/README.md

 As the maximum board game id in use by BGG will increase in the future, use `--max-id` to set a higher maximum id.

 ### ETL on Downloaded XML-formatted Data
-To extract downloaded XML data, run in the project root folder:
+To extract downloaded XML data, run the following line in the project root folder:
 ```sh
 python script_etl.py <path_to_folder_containing_xml_files> <path_to_output_folder> <prefix_for_extracted_files>
 ```